Christopher Brannigan, CIPP/E, CIPP/G, CIPP/US, CIPM

-Chris Brannigan began his professional privacy career in 2002 as a Privacy Analyst in the United States Postal Service (USPS) Privacy Office.
-He served in that position until he joined the Federal Aviation Privacy Office as Senior Privacy Analyst in 2012.
-He later joined the Office of Personnel Management as Privacy Officer in June 2013.
-After 25 years of Federal Service, he retired in June 2015.
+Chris Brannigan began his professional privacy career in 2002 in the USPS Privacy Office.
+He served as a USPS Privacy Analyst until 2012 when he joined the Federal Aviation Privacy Office as a Senior Privacy Analyst.
+In 2013 Chris was appointed Senior Privacy Office at the US Office of Personnel Management, and in 2015 he retired with over 25 years of Federal Service.

 Contributions by Christopher Brannigan